 1 Goal Name Park Improvements Goal Description The City will reconstruct half of the existing strip parking lot at League Park and construct a new lot on city-owned property across the street from the park for use by League Park and as the trailhead for the proposed hike and bike (park) trails.
-2 Goal Name Youth Service Goal Description The City will fund Communities in Schools Bay Area to provide counselors in three schools who will assist at risk youth and their families.
+The City will use \$268,042 in PY 2019 funds and \$35,000 in carry over funds from unexpended Public Services and Administration 2 Goal Name Youth Service Goal Description The City will fund Communities in Schools Bay Area to provide counselors in three schools who will assist at risk youth and their families.
 This program addresses risky behaviors, drop-out risks, and social service needs.
 3 Goal Name Subsistence Payments Goal Description The City will fund Interfaith Caring Ministries to provide emergency rent and/or utility payments on a one-time basis to families at risk of eviction or unsafe living conditions due to lack of water or power.
+3a Goal Name Subsistence Payments Goal Description The City will fund Interfaith Caring Ministries to provide emergency rent and/or utility payments on a one-time basis to families at risk of eviction or unsafe living conditions due to lack of water or power.
 4 Goal Name Food Pantry Goal Description The City will fund Interfaith Caring Ministries to manage the food pantry that provides food to low-income families in need.
 They also deliver the food on a monthly basis to home-bound seniors and disabled.